-Mr Lesli Berger is currently the General Manager of Fivex Commercial Property.
-Mr Berger has been involved in several high-profile award-winning developments, the most notable of which is the redevelopment of the old Westpac Bank building on the corner of New South Head Road and Knox Street, Double Bay.
-A member of the Liberal Party, Mr Berger was also a former councillor of Woollahra Council, President of the Vaucluse Young Liberals and is currently a member of the Darling Point Branch.
+Mr Lesli Berger is currently the General Manager of Fivex, which is a private investor in commercial and retail property, focusing on managing its own assets, asset repositioning and driving asset revenue streams.
+He was involved in several high-profile award-winning developments, the most notable of which is the environmentally sustainable redevelopment of the old Westpac Bank building on the corner of New South Head Road and Knox Street, Double Bay and more recently the Anchorage project in Woolloomooloo.